 You declare a major by meeting with the Department Chair and receiving a major plan of study.
 The Department will submit a webform to declare this change and assign an advisor.
 When the changes are processed, you will receive an email acknowledgment and the change will be reflected on your progress report.
 For more detailed information, see the academic policy for major/minor declaration.

-Students who have 75 or more credits in progress will not be permitted to register for additional credits unless they have a declared major.
-A pre-major is not valid after 75 credits are completed.
+Students must declare a major for which they qualify by the time they reach 60 credits.
+Failure to do so will result in a registration hold.
+A pre-major is not valid after 60 credits are completed.
 New York State residents with 60 or more credits will not be eligible for New York's Tuition Assistance Plan (TAP) until the major is declared.
 This policy applies to incoming transfer students as well as continuing students at New Paltz.